All Quick Reads

 What are liabilities?

-Liabilities show the origin of the funds.
-They indicate how the assets were financed.
+Liabilities show the source of funds.
+They indicate how the company’s assets were financed.

 • Provisions